tplr-ai/tits/bits/BIT-0000-template.md

 ## Backwards Compatibility

-All BITs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
-The BIT must explain how the author proposes to deal with these incompatibilities.
-BIT submissions without a sufficient backward compatibility treatise may be rejected outright.
+All TITss that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
+The TITs must explain how the author proposes to deal with these incompatibilities.
+TITs submissions without a sufficient backward compatibility treatise may be rejected outright.

 ## Reference Implementation (Optional)